-How to find your first customers for your startup
+How to find your startup's first customers

 1. Build something people want

 The first step to getting customers is to make sure you're solving a real problem for a specific group of people.
+It sounds simple, but a surprising number of startups fail because they build something no one really needs.

 They might think they've spotted a gap in the market or come up with a clever solution, but until real users validate the problem and the solution, it’s just a hypothesis.